 - J. The company won the bid for the "Consolidated Coal Bunker System Project of Linkou Power Plant Renewal and Expansion Plan" by the Nuclear Thermal Power Engineering Office of Taipower Corporation.
 The two parties signed a project procurement contract on May 10, 2012.
 The company has completed all the projects.
 And passed the acceptance by the Nuclear Fire Engineering Office. - (a) However, in September 2012, Taipower Company re-contracted the related projects of the "coal conveying belt system" at the same project site to another engineering company (hereinafter referred to as "Company A") for detailed design and construction.
 On May 6, the company was instructed to hand over part of the project land for the common use of Company A, resulting in a lack of space for the original design and construction, thus resulting in related costs.
 In July 2021, the company filed a petition with the Taipei District Court for Taipower to increase the payment for the project.
 As of the date of the audit report, the court of first instance has not yet made a judgment. - (b) After the company completed the B-column coal bunker in November 2016, Taipower Corporation considered it necessary to use it first.
 After the five cylindrical coal bunkers of column B started to operate, the B4 cylindrical coal bunker transverse beam (Transverse Beam) was damaged since May 26, 2017.
 Taipower Company instructed the company to repair, strengthen the structure and add the transverse beam structure.
 For matters such as stainless steel cladding on the surface, the back-end electric company only paid additional construction costs for the additional surface stainless steel cladding part of the horizontal beam structure, and did not pay additional fees for repairing and structural reinforcement in accordance with its instructions.
-In August 2021, the company filed a petition with the Taipei District Court for Taipower to increase the payment for the project.
-As of the date of the audit report, the court of first instance has not yet made a judgment. - (c) The original completion date of the project was June 19, 2016.
+In August 2021, the company applied to the Taipei District Court to request the Nuclear Power Engineering Office to increase the payment for the project.
+However, the Taipei District Court transferred its jurisdiction to the Taoyuan District Court for trial.
+As of the date of the inspection report, the court of first instance has not yet made a ruling. - (c) The original completion date of the project was June 19, 2016.
 However, due to the typhoon, the delay in the provision of information by the interface manufacturer, and the delay in the delivery of the land, the work had to be carried out and the project was delayed until the end of the construction period.
 On March 23, 2021, the party actually completed the overall project, and the actual extension of the construction period was 1,738 days, which eventually resulted in an increase in contract performance costs such as site management fees and shared head office management fees.
 In August 2021, the company filed a petition with the Taipei District Court for Taipower to increase the payment for the project.
+However, the Taipei District Court transferred its jurisdiction to the Taoyuan District Court for trial.
 As of the date of the audit report, the court of first instance has not yet made a judgment.